APC Agents Proclaimed Chaos & Anarchy But In Less Than 60 Days, They've Gifted Tohubohu- Oseloka H. Obaze | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 APC Agents Proclaimed Chaos & Anarchy But In Less Than 60 Days, They’ve Gifted Tohubohu- Oseloka H. Obaze

-The controversial remark about anarchy and chaos that was included in the written address prepared by the president’s legal representatives, Asiwaju Bola Ahmed Tinubu, has been addressed by Oseloka H. Obaze, one of the members of the OBIDATTI Presidential campaign council and a close aide to the labour party’s presidential candidate, Peter Gregory Obi.
+Oseloka H. Obaze, a member of the OBIDATTI Presidential campaign council and close aide to the labour party’s presidential candidate, Peter Gregory Obi, has responded to the controversial remark about anarchy and chaos written by the president’s legal representatives, Asiwaju Bola Ahmed Tinubu.

-It should be recalled that Wole Olanipekun, the lead attorney for Tinubu’s team, warned in a written address that attempting to oust the president because he did not receive 25% of the vote in Abuja, the federal capital territory, might result in chaos and disorder.
+Just so you know, Wole Olanipekun, the main lawyer for Tinubu’s crew, actually cautioned in a written statement that trying to kick out the president because he didn’t get 25% of the vote in Abuja, the capital, could potentially cause a lot of chaos and disorder.

-The statement sparked a variety of responses, and many individuals voiced their opinions about it.

-Oseloka added that although APC agents blatantly declared chaos and anarchy, the party has given Nigerians “Tohubohu” in less than 60 days.
+The statement got a lot of different reactions, and a bunch of people spoke up about it.
+Oseloka mentioned that even though APC agents openly caused chaos and anarchy, the party has caused a lot of confusion for Nigerians in just under 60 days.
+He then asked what would happen in the next six months or a year.

 )